camunda/camunda-docs-manual/content/reference/rest/migration/execute-migration.md

 ---

 Execute a migration plan synchronously for multiple process instances.
-To execute a migration plan asynchronously use [POST /migration/executeAsync][].
+To execute a migration plan asynchronously, use [POST /migration/executeAsync][].

-For more information about the difference between synchronously and asynchronously execution of a migration plan please refer to the related [user guide][] section.
+For more information about the difference between synchronous and asynchronous execution of a migration plan, please refer to the related section of the [user guide][].

 # Method